jagipson/prowlgo/README.md

 ## Quick-Start

- 1. Go to http://www.prowlapp.com/ and crea)te yourself an API key and a provider key.
+ 1. Go to http://www.prowlapp.com/ and create yourself an API key and a provider key.
  1. Install the package

 		go get github.com/tweithoener/prowlgo